The Special Collections Room is open for in-person consultations by appointment. See current availability here.

 Contact us at libspcoll @ jjay.cuny.edu at least one week in advance of your request for an appointment.

-We hope to be able to resume appointments for in person access our Special Collections or anything located in our catalog as 'Special Collections Room' to outside researchers sometime in 2022.
-We do not have the resources to provide remote access to materials in our collections that can be found elsewhere, please check WorldCat to determine if a published work could be accessed at another library.
+All items located in our catalog as 'Special Collections Room' require an appointment for supervised consultation in the Special Collections Room.
+We do not have the staffing resources to provide access to materials in our collections that can be found elsewhere, we recommend that you check WorldCat to determine if a published work could be accessed at another library.

 We also provide immediate access to materials that have previously been digitized.
 Please also consult our historical research guides to The NYPD, NY Prisons & Jails and NY Criminal Courts and our Digital Collections.

 The John Jay College Library Special Collections hold unique material related to the mission of the Sealy Library and John Jay College.
 Materials are in published and unpublished form including books, broadsides, pamphlets, prints, serials and archival materials.

 Access to Special Collections

 The Lloyd Sealy Library Special Collections welcomes undergraduate, graduate, and public researchers who want to consult our collections.
 Please contact the Special Collections Librarian at libspcoll [at] jjay.cuny.edu or ebelcher [at] jjay.cuny.edu for ideas about how our unique materials can support your research interests.
 All Manuscript, Archives and Rare Book items must be consulted in our reading room by making an appointment in advance of your visit.